dotnet/WatsonTcp/README.md

 WatsonTcp is the fastest, most efficient way to build TCP-based clients and servers in C# with integrated framing, reliable transmission, fast disconnect detection, and easy to understand callbacks.

-## New in v2.1.2
+## New in v2.1.3

-- Client timeout now only reset upon receiving a message from a client, and no longer reset when sending a message to a client
+- Fix for ClientMetadata dispose (too many extranneous Dispose calls)
+- TestThroughput project

 ## Test Applications